 Wood's potential from a carbon footprint perspective is much broader than many thought possible.
-Worldwide, mass timber buildings are now surpassing 20 stories, and the International Code Council (ICC) has approved changes to the 2021 IBC that will allow up to 18 stories in the U.S. While innovative systems continue to be developed within the mass timber category, common products currently include:
+Worldwide, mass timber buildings are now surpassing 20 stories, and the IBC allows up to 18 stories in the U.S. While innovative systems continue to be developed within the mass timber category, common products currently include:

 Cross-laminated timber (CLT) - CLT consists of layers of dimension lumber (typically three, five, or seven plies) oriented at right angles to one another and then glued to form structural panels with exceptional strength, dimensional stability, and rigidity.
-CLT can be used for walls, floors, and roofs-as a stand-alone system or with other structural products (e.g., post and beam)- and is often left exposed on the interior of buildings.
+CLT can be used for walls, floors, and roofs-as a stand-alone system or with other structural products (e.g., post and beam)-and is often left exposed on the interior of buildings.
 Because of the cross-lamination, CLT offers two-way span capabilities.